VCityTeam/UD-SV/Doc/Devel/Needs/Need031.md

 ### User story

-As an historian I want to be able to add documents and their relative metadata.
+As an historian I want to be able to add a document stored in my computer.

 Related Needs :
  * [Need 014](Need014.md)